synthql/SynthQL/packages/introspect/README.md

 # @synthql/introspect

-This package provides functionality to generate SynthQL schemas from a PG database.
+This package provides functionality to generate SynthQL schemas from a Postgres database.

-If you are a SynthQL user you're most likely looking for the `@synthql/cli` package, which gives you a CLI to generate SynthQL schemas.
+If you are a SynthQL user, you're most likely looking for the `@synthql/cli` package, which gives you a CLI to generate SynthQL schemas.

 ## Links